Aristide Briand

 Aristide Pierre Henri Briand (/fr/; 28 March 1862 – 7 March 1932) was a French statesman who served eleven terms as Prime Minister of France during the French Third Republic.
 He is mainly remembered for his focus on international issues and reconciliation politics during the interwar period (1918–1939).

 In 1926, he received the Nobel Peace Prize along with German Foreign Minister Gustav Stresemann for the realization of the Locarno Treaties, which aimed at reconciliation between France and Germany after the First World War.
 To avoid another worldwide conflict, he was instrumental in the agreement known as the Kellogg–Briand Pact of 1928, as well to establish a "European Union" in 1929.
 However, all his efforts were compromised by the rise of nationalistic and revanchist ideas like Nazism and fascism following the Great Depression.

 Early life

 Briand was born in Nantes, Loire-Inférieure (now Loire-Atlantique) of a petit bourgeois family.
 He attended the Nantes Lycée, where, in 1877, he developed a close friendship with Jules Verne.
-He studied law at the Faculty of Law of Paris, and soon went into politics, associating himself with the most advanced movements, writing articles for the syndicalist journal Le Peuple, and directing the Lanterne for some time.
+He studied law at the University of Paris Faculty of Law.
+After graduating he entered into politics, associating himself with the most advanced movements, writing articles for the syndicalist journal Le Peuple, and directing the Lanterne for some time.
 From this he passed to the Petite République, leaving it to found L'Humanité, in collaboration with Jean Jaurès.